China's top health officials deflect blame over zero-Covid problems as they defend controversial policy - KTVZ

 As of November 28, around 90% of China’s total population had received two doses of a Covid-19 vaccination, but only roughly 66% of people over 80 had completed two doses, officials said Tuesday.

+“We’ve cooperated with you for three years, now it’s time to give our freedom back,” said one top comment on the livestream, which was run by state media on the Weibo social media platform.

+“Can you stop filtering our comments?
+Listen to the people, the sky won’t fall,” wrote another, referring to censorship on the platform.

-In a separate briefing on Tuesday, China’s Foreign Ministry defended the Covid-19 control measures and civil rights in the country.
+In a separate briefing on Tuesday, China’s Foreign Ministry defended the Covid-19 control measures and civil rights in the country — where authorities regularly use far-reaching surveillance and security capabilities to quash dissent.

 The-CNN-Wire